-II.A.4.a).(3) administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains; ^(Core)
+2.6.c.
+The program director must administer and maintain a learning environment conducive to educating the residents in each of the ACGME Competency domains. ^(Core)

 Background and Intent: The program director may establish a leadership team to assist in the accomplishment of program goals.
 Residency programs can be highly complex.
 In a complex organization, the leader typically has the ability to delegate authority to others, yet remains accountable.
 The leadership team may include physician and non-physician personnel with varying levels of education, training, and experience.